-Sitting in the heart of The Veneto Dolomites, it has a long tradition as a travel destination.
+Sitting in the heart of The Veneto Dolomites, it has a long tradition as a year-round travel destination.

-The Dolomites are well established as a wellness destination.
+In addition, The Dolomites are well established as a wellness destination.

 The fresh air, outdoor pursuits, spas & thermal baths make it pretty hard to resist for rest, relaxation, & rejuvenation.